berezovskyi/lambda-test/README.md

 ## Methodology

-Dummy (w/o "Hello world") programs were exected on Ubuntu 14.04.3 LTS inside Virtualbox using the following commands.
+Dummy (w/o "Hello world") programs were executed on Ubuntu 14.04.3 LTS inside Virtualbox using the following commands.
 For Python 2.7.6:

     cd python